Robert Dunn (novelist)

-Dunn is the author of a series of music-themed novels, including Pink Cadillac (2001), Cutting Time (2003), Soul Cavalcade (2005), Meet the Annas (2007), Look at Flower (2011), Stations of the Cross (2013), and Savage Joy (2017).
-These novels were published under Dunn's own publishing company, Coral Press.
-His novel The Sting Rays was published online by Electron Press in 2006.'
+Robert Dunn (born November 16, 1950) is the author of seven musical novels, Pink Cadillac (2001), Cutting Time (2003), Soul Cavalcade (2005), Meet the Annas (2007), Look at Flower (2011), Stations of the Cross: A Musical Novel of Obsession (2013), and Savage Joy (2017).
+The novels are published under Dunn's own independent publishing company, Coral Press, located in New York City.
+His novel The Sting Rays is available online at Electron Press.

-In 1980, he received an O. Henry Prize for his short story "Hopeless Acts Performed Properly, With Grace."
+Dunn has won an O. Henry Prize for his short story "Hopeless Acts Performed Properly, With Grace."
 He has also written for The New Yorker, The Atlantic, The New York Times Book Review, The Sewanee Review, Omni Magazine, the Mississippi Review, and Mother Jones.